Chinese Surname

 Sorting of Chinese Surnames:No.16 Sung version of the Hundred Surnames: NO.147 place

-a Ming Dynasty scholar and official from Fujian, known for his literary works and contributions to governance.
+a Ming Dynasty scholar and official from Fujian, known for his literary works and longevity.

 '林' is a surname that evokes images of lush forests and thriving life.
 It’s rooted in ancient nobility and symbolizes resilience and prosperity.
 Famous figures with this name include poets, scholars, and modern entrepreneurs.